Casio Algebra FX Series: Communication

 The Algebra FX series has an ability to communicate with both other calculators in the same series and personal computers.
 The device can link to another device via a SB-62 cable, a cable where both ends are 2.5 mm stereo jacks.
 The communication is managed by the data communication program inside the calculators, where users can choose between transmitting and receiving modes.
 The users are able to transfer various types of data such as programs, equations, and graphs from one calculator to another.
-The calculators can send and receive with a speed up to 38.4 kbps (kilobits per second) for general data and 9.6 kbps for screenshots.
+The calculators can send and receive with a speed up to 38.4 kbit/s (kilobits per second) for general data and 9.6 kbit/s for screenshots.
 The communication is in a form of the half-duplex asynchronous serial communication without a parity bit.
-The device can communicate with a CASIO label printer via the SB-62 cable, where screenshots can be printed.
+The device can also communicate with a CASIO label printer via the SB-62 cable, where screenshots can be printed.

 The calculators can also communicate with the PCs via a SB-87 or SB-88 cable.
-Both cables have a 2.5 mm stereo jack at one end and a DB-9 connector for the SB-87 and a USB port for the SB-88 at the another end.
+Both cables have a 2.5 mm stereo jack at one end and a DB-9 connector for the SB-87 and a USB port for the SB-88 at the other end.
 The communication is in the same form and speed as in the calculator to calculator communication.
 The PC programs that deal with the communication are the FA-123 and FA-124 (newer version) PC-Link, where transfers of data and screenshots are managed.

-In a technical side, the cable SB-87 is based on a US patent 5504864, where the technology was previously used in the Casio's diary models.
+On the technical side, the SB-87 cable is based on a US patent 5504864, where the technology was previously used in the Casio's digital diary models.
 The cable was designed to shift the voltage from 6 volts at the calculator's end to 12 volts at the PC's RS-232 end.
 The chip MAX232 or MAX233 by Maxim Integrated was a core component used to level-shift the voltages between the RS-232 and TTL standards.
 The SB-88 cable was later developed to embed a USB port into the cable.

 The Plus model can communicate with the Casio data analyzer EA-100 via the SB-62 cable.
 The data loggers are capable of sampling and collecting data such as voltage, temperature, light intensity, motion, and sound from the environment via available probes.
 The same features are also seen in other calculator manufacturers such as the Texas Instrument's Calculator-Based Laboratory and the Hewlett Packard's StreamSmart.